The Race to Respond

 Simulating the real life challenges that CARE’s aid workers face when responding to emergencies across the globe, your team of 4 will be first on the scene in a humanitarian disaster zone.
 Immersed in the emergency response, your team will complete a 10km course that will be filled with physical and mental challenges designed to push you to the limit.

-You’ll be running, climbing, and engineering your way to the finishing line while delivering humanitarian help in competition with teams from across the Construction and Engineering industries.
+You’ll be running, climbing, and engineering your way to the finishing line while delivering humanitarian help in competition with teams from across the Built Environment sector.

 With an immersive storyline running throughout the day, the pressure is on from the start and builds throughout the course.
 Every aspect of the race will be immersive, and your team will need to do everything it takes to provide emergency aid to people in need.

 It's the closest we're going to come to being first responders.
 And, now, we can say with confidence that's probably no bad thing!
 But it was a brilliant way to get an insight into what CARE does all while having a great team building experience.

 Have you got what it takes to deliver emergency aid to people in need?
 Put yourself in the shoes of CARE humanitarian workers for one day and register your interest for the 2019 edition!

 CARE’s Humanitarian work

 Every year, CARE responds to disasters that affect the lives of millions of people around the world.
 With emergency-response experts on the ground in over 60 countries, CARE provides emergency support with a heavy focus on building shelter.